Ron-Teller/Gengammon/README.md

 <br />
 <b>The secondary score is important, and was one of the main improvements in training.</b>
 <br /><br />

+<a name="mutation"></a>
+<h1>Mutation:</h1>
-<b>Mutation:</b> The mutation that worked best was swap mutation, where we pick 2 random weights in the hidden layer and swap them.
+The mutation that worked best was swap mutation, where we pick 2 random weights in the hidden layer and swap them.
 This mutation was far superior to our binary swapper, where we would pick a random weight and simply change a single bit.
 Even changing more than 1 bit did not yield such good results (it worked, but was very slow).
 <br /><br />

+<a name="crossover"></a>
+<h1>Crossover:</h1>
-<b>Crossover:</b> The crossover performed by merging a uniform amount of weights from 2 parents into 1 offspring.
+The crossover performed by merging a uniform amount of weights from 2 parents into 1 offspring.
 This crossover is by far superior the first crossover we tried, which consisted of taking a uniform amount of bits for each weight from 2 parents. <b>This was our biggest improvement in the genetic algorithm</b>, it was very pleasant to see the speed up improvement.
 It is worth noting that once convergence started slowing down (usually at 94%), we could switch between the crossovers after every amount of iterations.
 We are not sure if it was better this way or not.
 <br /><br />

+<a name="benchmarks"></a>
 <h1>Benchmarks</h1>
 We did not have enough time to test our program against other AI’s, however we played them against ourselves (humans) and a heuristic function that we created last semester for minimax.
 <br /><br />